gm3197/community-hap/README.md

 # community-hap
-A group of community Homekit accessories for use with HAP-NodeJS
+A group of Homekit accessories for use with HAP-NodeJS

 ## BoseSpeaker_accessory.js
 This is an accessory that uses BOSE's SoundTouch API to control any SoundTouch speaker.